 If you have deferred your attendance at a ceremony, you will not receive your certificate until your name has been formally presented at the next ceremony.

-Only three guest tickets per New Fellow are available.
+Only two guest tickets per New Fellow are available.
 It will not be possible to get extra tickets.
 We strongly advise that you do not make any arrangements (including travel) for any guests unless their ticket has been confirmed.

 Unfortunately, the post-ceremony reception is open to ceremony attendees only due to limited space.